 But that being said, like Windows 10 before it, Windows 11’s default privacy settings are extremely invasive.

-Luckily, you can change the privacy settings to make Windows 10 just as stingy with your personal info as its predecessors were, but Microsoft has scattered those many settings all around the various nooks and crannies of the Windows user interface.
+Luckily, you can change a number of privacy settings to make both Windows 11 and Windows 10 just as stingy with your personal info as their predecessors were, but Microsoft has scattered those many settings all around the various nooks and crannies of the Windows user interface.

-Luckily, there’s a free tool called WPD that puts all of Windows 10’s privacy settings in one place, making it easy to find and change the particular settings you’re looking for.
+Luckily, there’s a free tool called WPD that puts all of Windows’ privacy settings in one place, making it easy to find and change the particular settings you’re looking for.

 Even better, WPD also explains what all the various settings do.
 That means you won’t have to scratch your head as you try to figure them out on your own.

 Sound good?
 If so, follow the steps below to download WPD and use it to tweak your PC’s privacy settings to your liking: